lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

 Start the Lightly Worker
 ^^^^^^^^^^^^^^^^^^^^^^^^

-**Finally**, start the docker in worker mode.
-In this mode, the docker will long-poll the Lightly API for new jobs to process.
-To do so, a worker needs to be registered.
+**Finally**, start the Lightly worker in waiting mode.
+In this mode, the worker will long-poll the Lightly API for new jobs to process.
+To do so, a worker first needs to be registered.

 .. note:: You only have to register each worker once.
 The registry is required because